 Now build your drawer.
 I did 3/4" pocket holes and 1 1/4" PH screws.

 Then test your drawer before adding the front drawer face.
 Use wood glue and finish nails to nail the drawer face to the frame.

 Perfect fit.
 Add your plywood to the bottom of your drawer!

 Now add your top!
 The plan calls for plywood or two 1x8s but I used a piece of pine panel that is a little more expensive then regular plywood but higher quality and takes stain better.
 It's the same stuff that we used to build the door on the pink play kitchen.

 I sanded all the lumber with a belt sander before building it.
 Then after it was all built I sanded with a little hand sander and then with a 220 grit sandpaper block to prepare the cubby base for staining.
 I stained first with Minwax stain in Pecan and then followed up with some Minwax stain in Espresso.
 The Pecan stain I stained like normal but the Espresso I wiped on with a cloth and then immediately wiped it off without letting it soak all the way in.
 That way you get more stain in the detail areas and it gives the project a more rustic finish.
 On Friday I will have an in depth staining tutorial over at Ana-White!
 I used 3 coats of Minwax Polycrylic to protect the finish.

 Love how it turned out!
-Can't wait to show you the super cool thing we built for Ellie!
-What's your guess?
+Can't wait to show you the super cool thing we built for our daughter!
+Any guesses?